 Nature's evening pleasures

-Here’s what to look out for from the safety of your homes
+Here’s what to look out for

 - Noctilucent clouds are particularly special as the UK is one of the few and best places in the world to see them.
 The ghostly clouds glow in the dark from late May to early August.
 They’re the highest cloud in the sky at 50 miles.
 Sunlight bounces off ice particles to perform a shimmering dance.
 Look north one hour after sunset, or before sunrise.